Hunt’s Mesa Photography Workshop

 Payments may be made with Visa, MasterCard or American Express.
 Upon payment of your deposit, I will send you an information package including suggestions for camera equipment, clothing and travel gear.

-No refunds will be given for unused portions of this workshop.
+No refunds will be given for unused portions of this tour.
 I highly recommend an independent travel insurance.
 Knowing you have 100% trip cancellation coverage can make a big difference should you have to cancel for some unforeseen reason.

 Hurry to secure your place … and join me in this unique photographic adventure.